 D. CMAP will notify jurisdictions with authority and affected property owner(s) of record of the Board's decision.
-Neighboring property owners and jurisdictions will be notified consistent with the method used by the jurisdiction with permit authority.
+Neighboring property owners and jurisdictions will be notified in consultation with the local government.
 The Board's decision will also be posted on CMAP's Website in a form permitting interested individuals to subscribe for e-mail notification.